LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

    The RADIUSS Shared CI repository contains files that are included remotely as well as template files that needs to be copied over and completed.
-Each pipeline file also defines a job template (in the sense of GitLab CI YAML syntax) that providing the core settings that your own jobs will extend.
+Each pipeline file also defines a job template (in the sense of GitLab CI YAML syntax) providing the core settings that your own jobs will extend.

 The short version
 =================